 Hydraulic self-centering three-jaw chucks are widely used thanks to their balance of versatility, strong clamping force, and quick workpiece changeover.
 Collet chucks, meanwhile, provide excellent accuracy and are ideal for thin-walled components.
 Their compact design also saves space within the machine’s working area.

-Mounted in the tailstock, live centres support long or heavy workpieces during machining, preventing vibration and deflection.
+Live centres are mounted in the tailstock to support long or heavy workpieces during machining, preventing vibration and deflection.
 They typically consist of a precision-ground rotating cone mounted via bearings on a Morse taper shank.

 Tool holders and blocks are essential for mounting tools in the turret.